Simple tips for creating an outdoor brunch tablescape.

 Outdoor Brunch Tablescape Ideas

 The jumping off point for my decorating scheme was these yellow, teal, and green tea towels I found at Target’s opening in Calgary.
 I love the graphic pattern, and thought they’d be a nice alternative to typical napkins.

 I’ve always been drawn to the combination of yellow and grey, and when I spotted these yellow trellis outdoor pillows, I knew they would bring a touch of vibrancy and life to the space.
 I liked how they complement the teal Ikat outdoor pillows I also picked up on my Target shopping trip.

 For the centerpiece, I found a variety of succulents at a local garden center and placed them in a pine crate I already had on hand.
 Lately I’m obsessed with these tiny plants!

 Surrounding the table, I planted hostas and white begonias in yellow glazed planters I purchased a few years ago.
 This year I wanted to keep my pots simple since the outdoor decor pieces are quite bright.
 These types of plants also like a fair bit of shade, and our deck provides relief from the sun.

-For brunch there needs to be food, of course, and I love this little glass cloche I picked up for covering anything you want to keep the bugs and dust off.
+For brunch there needs to be food, of course.
+I love this little glass cloche I picked up for covering anything you want to keep the bugs and dust off.

 Do you dine outside as much as possible when the weather turns warm?
-What are your favorite elements to add to an outdoor brunch tablescape?
+What are your favourite elements to add to an outdoor brunch tablescape?